juasiepo/knockd/README.markdown

 Compatibiliy:
 -----
 Tested on:
- * Debian wheezy (stable 7.2) by mysel.
+ * Debian wheezy (stable 7.2) by myself.
 It should work on jessie too but not tested
  * Ubuntu 12.04 (precise) by Sergio Oliveira.

 Usage